mainkoon81/Study-09-MachineLearning-A/README.md

  - Step_00: **split** on data - training set & `real testing set`.
  - Step_01: **train** our model within Cross-Validation frame - 'train-test','train-test','train-test','train-test','train-test'...AVG!
    - Note: Split the training set again(into training and testing), but keeping track of the size of testing sets to find the best **model complexity**!
    - Note: Prior to validation work, solve the problem of over/underfitting, using 'learning curve'.
+     - Here, we can decide the better size of training or testing set.
+ - Step_02: **select** and work with the best model
-   - Note: In each 'train-test', use our **traditional validation metrics**.
+    - Note: In each fitting on 'train & test', use our **traditional validation metrics**, then find the AVG.
- - Step_02: **select** the best model.
  - Step_03: **test** the best model with our `real testing set`: Fit and validate, using our **traditional validation metrics** again.
 ---------------------------------------------------------------------------------------------------------------------------------------
 ## > Step_00